 Those nine clubs withdrew within 72 hours of the plans being made public, and while the Atletico board pulled out of the project, Gil believes that reform is required.

-“We took [the decision to join the Super League] in just 48 hours, but it took another 48 hours to understand that we were putting two essential things at risk: one, traditional football, which had brought us here, with its good and bad parts; and on the other hand, what we perceived as the rejection of our social mass,” said Gil at World Football Summit’s WFS Europe event, held at Atletico’s home of the Wanda Metropolitano stadium.
+“We took in just 48 hours, but it took another 48 hours to understand that we were putting two essential things at risk: one, traditional football, which had brought us here, with its good and bad parts; and on the other hand, what we perceived as the rejection of our social mass,” said Gil at World Football Summit’s WFS Europe event, held at Atletico’s home of the Wanda Metropolitano stadium.

 “These things made me think and with the club’s shareholders we realised that the Super League was not going well.
 It was as if we were cheating on those who had always followed us, so we decided to leave.”